PL/I: Multics PL/I and derivatives

 Compilers were implemented by several groups in the early 1960s.
 The Multics project at MIT, one of the first to develop an operating system in a high-level language, used Early PL/I (EPL), a subset dialect of PL/I, as their implementation language in 1964.
 EPL was developed at Bell Labs and MIT by Douglas McIlroy, Robert Morris, and others.
 Initially, it was developed using the TMG compiler-compiler.
-The influential Multics PL/I compiler was the source of compiler technology used by a number of manufacturers and software groups.
+The influential Multics PL/I compiler [sic "PL/1"] was the source of compiler technology used by a number of manufacturers and software groups.
 EPL was a system programming language and a dialect of PL/I that had some capabilities absent in the original PL/I.

 The Honeywell PL/I compiler (for Series 60) is an implementation of the full ANSI X3J1 standard.

 IBM PL/I optimizing and checkout compilers

 The PL/I Optimizer and Checkout compilers produced in Hursley support a common level of PL/I language and aimed to replace the PL/I F compiler.
 The checkout compiler is a rewrite of PL/I F in BSL, IBM's PL/I-like proprietary implementation language (later PL/S).
 The performance objectives set for the compilers are shown in an IBM presentation to the BCS.
 The compilers had to produce identical results – the Checkout Compiler is used to debug programs that would then be submitted to the Optimizer.
 Given that the compilers had entirely different designs and were handling the full PL/I language this goal was challenging: it was achieved.